-It’s a great way to work on counting, addition, subtraction, multiplication, and division.
-Your fingers work to move the items.
-Your eyes see and make connections.
+Using math manipulatives is a great way to work on counting, addition, subtraction, multiplication, and division.
+Your child’s fingers will work to move the items.
+Their eyes will see and make connections.
 Suddenly a math concept becomes much more clear.

-I took a few index cards and wrote some simple subtraction problems.
-Write random problems or choose any group of subtraction facts that your child needs to work on.
+First, you’ll need some subtraction problems.
+Write them down on some index cards.
+You can write random problems or choose any group of subtraction facts that your child needs to work on.

 Using loose parts helps a child easily see and better understand how subtraction works.

 Start with the first number in your subtraction problem and count out that many items.
 Next, remove the amount of your second number in your math problem.
 Count up the remaining items and you have the answer to your subtraction problem.

 Work through all your subtraction problems using your math manipulatives.

 *Use larger numbers.
 You don’t have to keep your subtraction problems under ten.

 *When your child is more comfortable doing subtraction, have them find the answer in their head and then count out the correct number of loose parts for their answer.